r3sult/odan.github.io/_posts/2019-02-17-correct-owner-and-permissions-of-var-www-html.md

 sudo adduser username www-data
 ```

-Replace usename with your SFTP client username.
+Replace `usename` with your FTP client username.

-### Change the group, owner and set the permissions
+### Change the group and set the correct permissions

 If your document root is `/var/www/html` run this to change ownership on all files and directories.